merantix-momentum/squirrel-datasets-core/docs/source/add_dataset.rst

 #.
 Define your preprocessing logic.

    - Create a new directory under :code:`squirrel_datasets_core/datasets` named after your dataset, e.g. "example_dataset".
-     Write your preprocessing scripts under a new ``preprocessing.py`` file in it.
+     Write your preprocessing scripts under a new ``preprocessing.py`` file in it if needed.

 #.
 Define your loading logic.